happypeter/LGCB/book/c_function.md

 ---
 layout: book
-title: Fuctions
+title: Functions
 ---
-now let's see what's in our_file.c_:
+now let's see what's in our _file.c_:

     #include<stdio.h>